thatslifescience/github_dev/_posts/2017-07-24-Trypanosomes-a-weird-parasite-you-haven't-heard-of-Delzell.md

 source-id: 1G07n9ivIcwVDti5irZNUo40UOz5xtLNoUnwAgsQKNdk
 published: true
 ---
-Title: African Trypanosomes: A Weird Pathogen You Haven't Heard Of

-Author: Stephanie Delzell

-Category: Earth's Organisms

-Teaser:  Ever wonder what parasites are up to when they're not bothering people?
-Take a look at the secret lives of parasites.

-Keywords: Parasites, Trypanosomes, Trypanosomiasis, humans

 I am personally always enthralled to hear the stories of people who have lived lives with a diverse array of experiences, bouncing from career to career or country to country as they please, perfectly adapting to each new role.
 People like this are so impressive to me because of how they are able to re-create themselves to succeed in a number of environments, while many of us learn the rules and habits of one world, get comfortable, and stick to it.

 What is more impressive than these people who adapt to different lifestyles are the parasites that have adapted to infect them.
 Most parasites by nature live in an array of different hosts throughout a single lifetime, and have to change their physical form drastically to be able to survive in these different environments.